f5devcentral/f5-agility-labs-ddos/docs/class1/module1/lab3.rst

-Lab 2 – Configuring Hybrid Defender DDoS protection
+Lab 3 – Configuring Hybrid Defender DDoS protection
 ===================================================

 Task 1 – Disable Device-Level DHD DoS Protection
 ------------------------------------------------

-From the DHD UI disable device-level DoS flood protection, and then issue an ICMPv4 flood and **review** the results.
+In this lab you will disable **device-level** DoS flood protection, and then issue an ICMPv4 flood and review the results.

-- RDP to the Windows Jumpbox (un: external\_user – pw: f5DEMOs4u) and
-  use **PuTTY** to access the BIG-IP (10.1.1.245) and resize window by making it wider.
+- **PuTTY** to the BIG-IP CLI (10.1.1.245) and resize window by making it wider.
 Login with root/f5DEMOs4u.

 - At the **config** prompt, type (or copy and paste) the following